How to take bacteriological samples from your small water system

 A bacteriological test is required once each year and a nitrate test once every three years.

 There are several options you can choose from to fulfill this requirement, but perhaps the quickest and most economical is to take the sample yourself.
-For a bacteriological test you can visit a health department office, pick up a sample water bottle, take the sample according to the directions provided, and return it.
+For a bacteriological test you can visit either of our Environmental Health Services offices listed below, pick up a sample water bottle, take the sample according to the directions provided, and return it.
 In approximately two weeks you will receive a report of the lab's findings.
-Though the county health department does not perform nitrate tests, the Washington State Department of Health Public Health Labs (DOH) does and offers a similar do-it-yourself service.
-Call the DOH Public Health Lab at 206-418-5492 for directions on how to take your own nitrate samples.

-If you prefer, you can contact a private laboratory and request that they perform your water tests.
-Check your phone directory's yellow pages under "Laboratories"; make sure that the lab you choose is state-certified for bacteriological and nitrate testing.
-Or, contact the health department and we will send you a list of certified private labs.
+If you prefer, you can also contact a private laboratory and request that they perform your water tests.
+Check your phone directory's yellow pages under "Laboratories" or visit the Yellow Pages online; make sure that the lab you choose is state-certified for bacteriological and nitrate testing.
+Or, contact us and we will send you a list of certified private labs.

-The following is health department procedure for taking your own bacteriological sample: (This procedure applies only when the Seattle-King County Health Department Lab is performing the bacteriological analysis.)
+The following is Public Health's procedure for taking your own bacteriological sample: (This procedure applies only when the Seattle-King County Health Department Lab is performing the bacteriological analysis.)

-- Obtain a bacteriological water bottle from one of the Public Health Centers listed below.
+- Obtain a bacteriological water bottle from one of the Environmental Health Services offices listed below.

 - Find the farthest possible water tap from your water source.
 If the tap has a screen on it, remove the screen.
 Start the water and let it run for three to four minutes to clear the pipes.